infinum/frontend-handbook/JavaScript/Angular.md

 End-to-end testing is quite different when compared to unit/integration testing with Jasmine.
 Angular CLI projects come with a separate E2E testing project which uses Protractor.
 [Protractor](https://www.protractortest.org/) is basically a wrapper around [Selenium](https://www.seleniumhq.org/), which allows us to write tests in JavaScript, and it also has some Angular-specific helper functions.

 When you start E2E tests, your application will be built, and a programmatically controlled instance of a web browser will be opened.
 The tests will then click on various elements of the webpage without any human input (via [WebDriver](https://www.seleniumhq.org/projects/webdriver/)).
-This allows us to create a quick smoke-testing type of tests which go through the main flows of our application in an automated way.
+This allows us to create a quick smoke-testing type of tests which goes through the main flows of our application in an automated way.

 Covering E2E testing in detail is out of the scope of this handbook.
 Please check out the [official documentation](https://angular.io/cli/e2e) if you would like to know more.
 However, we do have some quick tips and tricks:

 - the `ng e2e` command builds your app and starts a local DevServer just like `ng serve`, and then it runs Protractor on that local instance of your app.
-If you want to run e2e tests on some specific environment instead of a local environment, you can run Protractor directly instead of via Angular CLI, simply by executing `protractor` (make sure to install it globally, or use binary from node_modules, or create a script in package.json).
-In `protractor.conf.js`, you can configure `baseUrl` to point to the URL of your app on the desired environment
+If you want to run e2e tests on some specific environment instead of a local environment, you can run Protractor directly instead of via Angular CLI, simply by executing `protractor` (make sure to install it globally, use binary from node_modules, or create a script in package.json).
+In `protractor.conf.js`, you can configure `baseUrl` to point to the URL of your app on the desired environment.
 - You can use environment variables in Protractor tests.
-For example, if you have a login functionality test, you can do something like this: `$('input[data-e2e-test="login-email"]').sendKeys(process.env.E2E_LOGIN_EMAIL);`
+For example, if you have a login functionality test, you can do something like this: `$('input[data-e2e-test="login-email"]').sendKeys(process.env.E2E_LOGIN_EMAIL);`.
-- You can set up some pre-conditions using the `onPrepare` hook in `protractor.conf.js`
+- You can set up some pre-conditions using the `onPrepare` hook in `protractor.conf.js`.
 - If you are using async/await in your e2e tests, make sure to [check this out](https://github.com/angular/protractor/blob/master/docs/async-await.md)

 We should mention that Protractor isn't the only solution for e2e testing, but it does come out-of-the box with Angular CLI generated projects.
 Honestly, writing Protractor tests is often a painful process (especially if you are writing tests using [Cucumber](https://cucumber.io/)).
 There are some newer e2e testing frameworks which might be worth checking out: